vikingeducation/assignment_search/README.md

 	Otherwise, place the next Node into the stack
-	Check if that node by popping if off the stack and repeat determine the best and worst nodes and prioritize in the stack Once the first array's node is checked, proceed to the next element and repeat the process
+	Check if that node by popping if off the stack and repeat determine the best and worst nodes and prioritize in the stack Once the first array's node's depth is incremented, proceed to the next element and repeat the process

 	END